|

 Oftentimes a typical personal auto policy owner will request extra protection for a classic car and will be given a Stated Value.
 This is very bad, as the article linked above shows.
 Further, while the valuation basis for Vehicle #1 is spelled out, nothing is said about the other two.
 That almost certainly means they are insured under Actual Cash Value, which means in turn the values shown in the Vehicle Description section are not binding on the insurance company.

-The Declarations themselves are an integral part of your policy, and they too are listed first on this forms list.
-Look in the lower left hand corner of the example Declarations: You see 'PC01230611', which is the form number we made up for our example.
+The Declarations themselves are an integral part of your policy, and they too are listed on this forms list.
+Look in the lower right hand corner of the example Declarations: You see 'PC01230611', which is the form number in our example.
 This matches the first entry in the forms list.
 Your forms list should similarly include your own Declarations page.